python/cpython/Doc/library/unittest.mock.rst

 .. note::

-   If you use the `spec` keyword argument to create a mock then attempting to set a magic method that isn't in the spec will raise an `AttributeError`.
+   If you use the *spec* keyword argument to create a mock then attempting to set a magic method that isn't in the spec will raise an :exc:`AttributeError`.

 The full list of supported magic methods is: